ukd1/windmill/README.md

 ## Running tests

 The tests are written in RSpec and make use of the `rack-test` gem.
 If you do a `bundle install` you should have that.
+Since the application uses a database to keep track of node_keys, you'll need to prepare the database before the first time you run the tests. `RACK_ENV=test rake db:migrate`.
+It shouldn't be that way and there is a bug waiting to be fixed: https://github.com/blackfist/windmill/issues/8

 So you can just run `rspec spec` to run the tests.